ulmlr/lmlpages/markdown/animation.md

             1.  there is a type of animation where you only move objects, for example
                 - a ball dropping to the floor: this is the structure of a ball dropping to the floor and continuously bouncing until it gradually goes out the canva or stops.

 ![image](https://github.com/user-attachments/assets/b9cc7423-4801-4253-8127-a5a8f277c265)

+            2. one of the most popular animations which is *anime*